jlegen/Scullcom_DC_Load/README.md

 * moved strings into flash memory - this reduces RAM usage down to ~ 40%
 * as a side effect, it is now easy to add more languages - i added german :-)
-* added an I2C PCF8574 expander module for the keypad - this frees up 8 GPIO pins; for this, i added the library https://github.com/joeyoung/arduino_keypads/tree/master/Keypad_I2C which seemlessly adds to the used kaypad-lib
+* added an I2C PCF8574 expander module for the keypad - this frees up 8 GPIO pins; for this, i added the library https://github.com/joeyoung/arduino_keypads/tree/master/Keypad_I2C which seemlessly adds to the used keypad-lib
 * moved some parameters and defines to a new file 'config.h'

 The keypad simply has to be reconnected to the I2C expander module, which i got from ebay.